jaime-olivares/vscode-yuml/README.md

 No settings yet.

 ## Dependencies
-This extension doesn't have any dependency.
-It is a pure javascript application with everything needed already embedded.
+This extension only depends on [viz.js](https://github.com/mdaines/viz.js), which is installed automatically.
+No other product or library is needed and thus the installation process is quietly simple.

 ## Issue reporting
 If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue.